 Classic Apple Pie

-It’s apple season, and before the last of the apples are blown down by October gales, Amy our home economist here at Roundhouse Towers has come up with a truly mouthwatering version of the Classic Apple Pie.
+At Roundhouse Towers we have come up with a truly mouthwatering version of the Classic Apple Pie.
 Accompany it with traditional custard, or softly whipped cream or even vanilla ice cream.
-Tried and tested in her own Roundhouse bespoke kitchen, this recipe for Classic Apple Pie is just the kind of comfort food we crave on a cold blustery day!
+Tried and tested in our own Roundhouse bespoke kitchen, this recipe for Classic Apple Pie is just the kind of comfort food we crave on a cold rainy blustery day!

 Classic Apple Pie